 Elected members (Councillors) have a role to play in the governance of the Council and its employees, contractors and services.
-All new Councillors undergo training which should incorporate health and safety.
+All new Councilor's undergo induction that incorporates health and safety.

-In the interests of transparency, copy of the Council's Safety Policy and Annual Health and Safety report are posted on Councilors portals.
+In the interests of transparency, copies of the Council's Safety Policy and Annual Health and Safety report are posted on the Councilors portal.